Russian nationalism: Neopaganism and the Aryan myth

 Christianity is seen by neo-pagans as a hindrance to a successful "racial struggle".
 The rejection of Christianity and the return to the "ethnic religion", the "faith of the ancestors", according to neo-pagans, will help overcome the split of the nation and return to it the lost moral "Aryan" values that can lead it out of the crisis.
 Neo-pagans call for a return to the "Aryan worldview" in the name of public health, which is being destroyed by modern civilization.
 Within this discourse, the slogans of the Conservative Revolution of the 1920s are once again becoming popular.
 Declaring themselves "Aryans", the radicals seek to fight for the "salvation of the white race", which results in attacks on "migrants" and other representatives of non-titular nationalities.

 In many areas of Slavic neo-paganism (rodnovery), Slavs or Russians are credited with historical and cultural or racial superiority over other peoples.
 This ideology includes Russian messianism, with the Russian people being considered the only force capable of resisting world evil and leading the rest of the world.
 The "Aryan" idea sets before Russia the task of building an analogue of the "Fourth Reich", a new "Aryan" empire on a global scale.
 The Russian Aryan myth rejects any territorial disputes, since the Russian people are depicted as absolutely autochthonous throughout Eurasia.

 Less common is the model of an ethno-national state associated with the separatism of certain Russian regions.
 The fragmentation of Russia into several Russian national states, devoid of ethnic minorities, is supposed.
 In both cases, it is believed that the cohesion of society in the new state should be built on a single "native faith".

-Key people in the development of the Slavo-Aryan myth and Russian neo-paganism include former Soviet dissident Alexey Dobrovolsky (pagan name - Dobroslav), Arabist Valery Yemelyanov (pagan name - Velimir), and writer and dissident Vladimir Danilov.

-Contemporary nationalism

-The Kremlin conducted a campaign against radical nationalists in the 2010s, and as a result, many of them are currently imprisoned, according to a Russian political scientist and a senior visiting fellow at the George Washington University Institute for European, Russian, and Eurasian Studies Maria Lipman.